krishkankure/JavaManagementSystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Kankure User System is a program written to allow the storage of user information and preserve it through it's own file saving system.
+Management User System is a program written to allow the storage of user information and preserve it through it's own file saving system.
 It is aesthetically similar to a Linux system.

 <!-- GETTING STARTED -->
 ## Getting Started